Joint support ship project

 Project summary

-The Royal Canadian Navy needs support ships.
-The Joint Support Ship (JSS) project will deliver two new ships, as outlined in Strong, Secured, Engaged, Canada’s defence policy.
-These Joint Support Ships are being built for the RCN under the National Shipbuilding Strategy and will replace the auxiliary oiler replenishment (AOR) vessels that reached the end of their operational lives.
+The Royal Canadian Navy (RCN) needs support ships.
+The Joint Support Ship (JSS) project will deliver 2 new ships to the RCN, under the National Shipbuilding Strategy, to replace the auxiliary oiler replenishment vessels that had reached the end of their operational lives.

-The early construction phase of the future Protecteur-class ships, began in June 2018 at Seaspan’s Vancouver Shipyards Co.
-Ltd. Delivery of the first vessel, the future HMCS Protecteur, is planned in 2025.
-Following which, the RCN will conduct a series of trials to ensure the ship meets operational requirements.
-Construction of the second ship, the future HMCS Preserver, commenced in May 2022 with delivery to the RCN planned for 2027.
+The early construction phase of the JSS, the future Protecteur class, began in June 2018 at Seaspan’s Vancouver Shipyards Co.
+Ltd. Delivery of the first vessel, the future His Majesty’s Canadian Ship (HMCS) Protecteur, is planned for 2027.
+Following delivery, the RCN will conduct a series of trials to verify that the ship meets advanced operational requirements, such as certification for helicopter operations.
+Construction of the second ship, the future HMCS Preserver, began in May 2022, with delivery to the RCN planned for 2027/2028.

 Project phases